Women as imams: China

 A unique feature of Islam in China is the presence of female-only mosques.
 Among the Hui people, but not other Muslim ethnic minorities such as the Uyghurs, Quranic schools for girls evolved into woman-only mosques and women acted as imams as early as 1820.
 These imams are known as nü ahong (女阿訇), i.e. "female akhoond", and they guide female Muslims in worship and prayer.
 Ahong Du Shuzhen of Kaifeng became the first woman in Henan to perform the Hajj in 1992.

 Due to Beijing having tight control over religious practices, Chinese Muslims are isolated from Islamic world trends.
 According to Dr Khaled Abou el Fadl from the University of California in Los Angeles, this explains the situation whereby female imams can exist in China, as they often tend to develop their own institutions in isolation due to increased control over their practices from the central Chinese government.
 Such developments in the Islamic community in China, such as that of female imams, are often contrary to the overwhelming opinion within the Muslim World proper.
 There is no historical evidence for female imams in China before the early 1800s.

 Denmark

 The Mariam mosque in Copenhagen, which was founded by Sherin Khankan in February 2016, has only female imams.
 The mosque is open to male and female worshippers, with the exception of Friday prayers, which are only open to female worshippers.
-Khankan became Scandinavia's first female imam when she opened that mosque.
+Khankan became Scandinavia's first female imam when she opened the mosque.